Hi, I’m Kate,

 It is so encouraging to connect with like-minded women (and men :)) and watch as the community of Healthy Habiteers continually grows.
 Most importantly, it is beyond refreshing to know that WE ARE NOT ALONE in our own personal journeys!

-If you’ve lived a similar lifestyle or are striving for self-improvement, a better work-life balance, or to live a healthier life, I would love to get to know you and learn more about your journey.
+As the Facebook community has grown, it has become evident that greater success in one’s health, motivation, and habit formation goals are reachable (and maintainable!) when shared within a greater supportive community.
+If you are striving for self-improvement, a better work-life balance, or to live a healthier life, I would love to get to know you and learn more about your journey.
+Jump into the Facebook Group and immediately become part of a supportive healthy group of new friends!